 Remember that these two sentences are served consecutively (one after the other) under Nevada federal law.

-Similar to federal law, the sentence for committing the Nevada crime of criminal street gangs is an enhancement of the underlying crime that the defendant committed.
+Similar to federal law, the sentence for committing street gang crimes is an enhancement of the underlying crime that the defendant committed.
 The state judge will order an additional sentence of one to twenty years.
 However, this sentence may be no longer than the sentence for the underlying crime.

 Federal Courts and Prisons

 Note that all federal criminal cases in Nevada are prosecuted in either one of two courthouses: The Lloyd D. George Federal Courthouse in Las Vegas, or the Bruce R. Thompson Federal Courthouse in Reno.